Windows-to-Linux Glossary

 C:\Users\username/home/username or ~~ is shorthand for your home directory

-C:\Windows\System32/usr/bin/, /usr/sbin/System binaries
+C:\Windows\System32/usr/bin/, /usr/sbin/System executables and admin binaries

 %AppData%~/.config/Application settings